Wealthify doesn't support your browser

 United Kingdom |

-Both large and small UK companies generate significant amounts of their earnings offshore and are historically cheap.
+Both large and small UK companies are historically cheap, generating significant amounts of their earnings offshore.
 Low valuations and defensive qualities are favourable in a slowing economy.

 |